holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 Holo strongly recommends that you implement a [**membrane proof**](/glossary/#membrane-proof) for production or long-running applications.
-However, membrane proofs that restrict read-only access prevent Holo from providing always-on nodes and [read-only access to applications](https://link.tbd).
+However, membrane proofs that restrict read-only access prevent Holo from providing always-on nodes and read-only access to applications.
 If you want to benefit from always-on nodes and read-only access while having membrane proofs, you will need to implement special "Holo-safe" logic.
-You can [read more here](https://link.to.core.concepts).
+This is out of scope for this tutorial and further documentation will be published soon.

 ### Testing